vimeo/psalm/docs/security_analysis/index.md

 ## Taint Sinks

-Psalm currently defines a number of different for builtin functions and methods, including `echo`, `include`, `header`.
+Psalm currently defines a number of different sinks for builtin functions and methods, including `echo`, `include`, `header`.

 You can also [define your own taint sinks](custom_taint_sinks.md).